 Finally, I feel fairly certain that the current owner of the Madison Tablet has seen my assorted metropolitan newspaper and social media pleas for the past 12 years—all pleas for him to get in touch with me and provide me with an opportunity to closely examine this tablet.
 For some unknown reason, this person has perpetually sat on their bottom and never gotten in touch with me—and so have his artifact collector friends who know he owns it.
 That refusal was certainly within their rights to do.
 I have no idea what their motives were, and I refuse to speculate any further on that matter.

 For the current owner of the Madison Tablet, whoever you are, I have just one crystal clear message for you this afternoon.
 Here it is:

 I will close with a brief warning to the current owner of the Madison Tablet and all other artifact collectors who read this message.
-If the owner of the Madison Tablet tries to sell you this tablet as an authentic prehistoric American Indian artifact from a Mississippian site in Tennessee, he will be committing a crime called fraud——-that is if he has read this message first.
-Any artifact collector who reads this message and is stupid enough to buy the Madison Tablet, or trade an authentic artifact for it, will lose a whole bundle of money or trade value for nothing.
-I know how much artifact collectors try to avoid prehistoric artifacts that are not authentic.
+If the owner of the Madison Tablet tries to sell you this tablet as an authentic prehistoric American Indian artifact from a Mississippian period site in Tennessee, he will be committing a felony crime called fraud——-that is if he has read this blog article first.
+Any artifact collector who reads this message and is stupid enough to buy the Madison Tablet, or trade an authentic artifact for it, will lose a huge bundle of money or trade value for nothing.
+I know how much responsible artifact collectors try to avoid prehistoric artifacts that are not authentic.
 The Madison Tablet is now officially one that you definitely need to avoid.